S3-working-group/s3-practical-guide/docs/all.md

 -   proposals
 -   shared understanding of drivers

+#### Aim for "good enough for now and safe enough to try" decisions

+Creating a culture where people feel comfortable to raise _possible_ objections enables you to harness a diversity of perspectives, and to broaden your own.

+If no one has an objection or if arguments that _qualify as objections_ have been _resolved_, a decision can be considered _good enough for now and safe enough to try_.

+The purpose of identifying, testing and resolving objections to proposals and existing agreements is not to reach or ensure a 'perfect' decision, but rather one that is _good enough for now and safe enough to try_.
+This means that, as far as the people involved in the decision-making were able to determine, for now, there are no known consequences or risks that would be better avoided, and no worthwhile improvements either.

-Create a culture where people feel comfortable to raise *potential* objections at any time, so that they can relax into making decisions that are *good enough for now and safe enough to try*.
-This encourages developing a preference for trying things out, instead of attempting to anticipate and account for all possibilities in advance.
+In the case of complex matters, approaching decision-making in an iterative and incremental way encourages people to try things out, instead of attempting to anticipate and account for all possibilities in advance.
+It encourages developing a preference for trying things out, instead of attempting to anticipate and account for all possibilities in advance.

-Harness a diversity of perspectives and be open to challenge your own, to discover when and what to change, and enjoy iterating more rapidly, running experiments and learning from the outcomes as you proceed.
+A regular cadence for evaluating significant decisions and deliberately checking for objections to continuing with a decision unchanged, provides further opportunities to identify ways to improve existing agreements.
+And, it helps people to relax into making decisions that are _good enough for now and safe enough to try_ (see _Evaluate and Evolve Agreements_).
+This approach supports a journey of experimentation and discovery, and evolving decisions based on learning over time.

 #### Concerns

-**Not all arguments raised are objections, but they might reveal concerns:.**
+**Not all arguments raised are objections, but they might reveal concerns.**

-_A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it._
+_A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it._

-Concerns can still inform people of ways to further evolve agreements, including making changes to an agreement that alleviates the concern, adding certain evaluation criteria, or adjusting the frequency of the evaluation.
-Bring up concerns if you think it's valuable to consider them.

-Determining whether an argument is an objection or concern is sometimes dependent on context.

-If in doubt about whether you have an objection or a concern, be proactive and check with others to see what they think too. (see _Test Arguments Qualify as Objections_).
+Concerns don't prevent proposals becoming agreements, only objections do.
+Nevertheless, considering people's concerns can provide insight into how to further evolve proposals and agreements, including making changes to an agreement that alleviates the concern, adding certain evaluation criteria, or adjusting the frequency of the evaluation.
+This is why it's important to bring up concerns if you think it's valuable to consider them.
+However, determining whether an argument is an objection or concern is sometimes dependent on context.
+Therefore, if you are in doubt about whether you have an objection or a concern, be proactive and check with others to see what they think too (see _Test Arguments Qualify as Objections_).

 ### Agreements